Bonnie Camp Watchtower

 Bonnie Camp Watchtower | Sunderban National Park

-Originally named Sundarikati Eco Conservation Camp, Bonnie Camp was renamed on July 15th, 2003, by the renowned novelist Shri Budhhadeb Guha.
-This enclosed area, like other camps in Sundarbans, features an Eco Museum beneath the Watch Tower, a Banbibi temple, ethnic cottages for overnight stays, a round-shaped lodge cum dormitory, and a towering watchtower—the tallest in Sundarbans at 50 feet.
+Originally named Sundarikati Eco Conservation Camp, Bonnie Camp was renamed on July 15th, 2003, This enclosed area, like other camps in Sundarbans, features an Eco Museum beneath the Watch Tower, a Banbibi temple, ethnic cottages for overnight stays, a round-shaped lodge cum dormitory, and a towering watchtower—the tallest in Sundarbans at 50 feet.
 A deer enclosure adds to the camp’s attractions, offering glimpses of numerous deer within.

 While a tourist rest house at Bonnie Camp once offered overnight stays, it now operates exclusively for daytime visits, with accommodation options transitioning to boat stays.
 India Beacons Sojourn arranges these accommodations as part of their tour packages, ensuring guests can fully immerse themselves in the mystical allure of Bonnie Camp and its surroundings.